 - The first Thanksgiving celebration lasted three days.
 The drink that the Puritans brought with them on the Mayflower was beer.

 Download the Pilgrims Worksheet

-This worksheet is free to download and use in the classroom to increase your Pilgrims knowledge.Download
+Download and use this worksheet in the classroom or at home to increase your students' Pilgrims knowledge.Download